tarjoilija/zgen/README.md

 #### Load plugins and completions
     zgen load <github repo> [script|subdirectory] [branch] Similar to `antigen bundle`.
 The optional `subdirectory` is useful for repositories that don't have proper plugin support like `zsh-users/zsh-completions`.
+If no scripts are found it adds the subdirectory to fpath.

 #### Save all loaded scripts into an init script
     zgen save